 In the consultation document, under "Issues for consultation", the potential benefits were overstatement while the potential costs and the estimated impacts were understatement from the view of clinical practitioners.
 Taken as a whole, the daft guideline, if unamended, is impractical and is irrelevant to public safety.
 In contrary, it will throw the Chinese medicine industry in turmoil, which not only cause unnecessary hike in cost for both practicing practitioners and patients, but also cutting the umbilical cord of Chinese medicine industry in Australia as at present stage.
 China is still the world leading country in research and education for Chinese medicine industry.
+If we don't use Pinyin, it will be difficult to do academic exchange with the colleagues in China.
 The Board is proposing an "over" regulatory burdens that would create unjustified costs for the profession or the community., which at the same time contradictory to COAG principles of the proposal of the best option for achieving the stated purpose and protection of the public.
+On the other hand